Language

 Can I use negative array indices?

-Absolutely.
-All JSON parsing and JSONPath evaluation happens entirely in your browser using JavaScript.
-Your data never leaves your device.
+Yes.
+All JSON parsing and JSONPath evaluation happen entirely in your browser using JavaScript.
+No data is sent to any server, and nothing is stored after you close the page.

 JSONPath Cheat Sheet